ShaikNagurShareef/CSc8830-Computer-Vision/README.md

   - Solutions are provided in Assignment-2.ipynb Jupyter Notebook & webapp is designed using Python Flask framework
   - To launch web-app execute "python app.py", you can see the app running at http://127.0.0.1:5000/

+Assignment - 3

+  - Solutions are provided in Assignment-3.ipynb Jupyter Notebook.
+Some of the questions were answered in matlab in dedicated files with .m extension